wilfredoha/DevOps-Projects/05 - MEAN/README.md

 sudo apt install -y nodejs
 ```

-Step 2: Install MongoDB
+# Install MongoDB
 MongoDB stores data in flexible, JSON-like documents.
-Fields in a database can vary from document to document and data structure can
-be changed over time.
-For our example application, we are adding book records to MongoDB that contain book name, isbn number, author,
-and number of pages.
+Fields in a database can vary from document to document and data structure can be changed over time.
+For our example application, we are adding book records to MongoDB that contain book name, isbn number, author, and number of pages.

-mages/WebConsole.gif

 ```
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6